Wednesday, November 8, 6:00 PM

 Doug Lawrence, tenor sax; John Webber, bass; Jerome Jennings, drums

-World-class jazz colleagues invite an old friend for a brilliant night of jazz.
+World-traveling jazz greats invite a friend from far away for a brilliant night of music!

 Night Two brings together three world-class jazz artists who have been featured in previous Taos Jazz festivals– Doug Lawrence, tenor sax; John Webber, bass; Jerome Jennings, drums–and an exciting guest artist, Tadataka Unno.

 This will be a rare performance in the USA for Tada.
-Since he experienced a brutal assault in Harlem in 2020, he has been reluctant to visit the US.
-But when his mentor George Cables (who was originally scheduled to play) had to cancel, Tada happily agreed to replace him.
+Since he experienced a brutal assault in New York in 2020, he has been reluctant to visit the US.
+But when his mentor George Cables (who was originally scheduled to play) had a scheduling conflict, Tada happily agreed to replace him.
 We feel fortunate and honored to have him.
-We hope it will be a healing experience for him to take a star turn with old friends in Taos.
+It will be a joyful experience for him to take a star turn with old friends in Taos.

 2023 FRANK MORGAN TAOS JAZZ FESTIVAL– November 8-11